 - Go to the Shipping Settings tab and select a carrier in Ship Via.
-This will be used as the carrier code selecting which carrier to be used in Shipment Server.
+This will be used as the carrier code selecting which carrier to use in Shipment Server.

 - Go to the Packages tab to add packages to the shipment.
 Click the plus icon and add a package line.
 You may add multiple package lines.

 - Choose a Box ID by clicking in the field and on the magnifying glass to open the list of possible Box IDs.
 Make a selection.